Belt and Road Initiative can play important role to strengthen regional, multilateral cooperation: PM Lee

 Concluding, the Prime Minister said the BRI is “an initiative of immense scale, diversity and potential”.
 Given that, it is “not possible to have a single formula for success, given the different conditions and context and needs in each partner country”.

-“But the Chongqing Connectivity Initiative is a constructive initiative that should benefit China and the world.
-(It is) timely after six years to review progress and to discuss perspectives on the way forward,” he said.
+“It is timely after six years to review progress and to discuss perspectives on the way forward,” he added.

 First mooted by Chinese President Xi Jinping in 2013, the BRI is an ambitious plan by China to rebuild the old Silk Road to connect the world’s biggest economy with other parts of Asia, Europe and beyond.